Age and metallicity of the Milky Way's nuclear star cluster studied at 3 pc from Sagittarius A*: Discussion and conclusions

 \section{Discussion and conclusions}

-We present a study of the SFH of the Milky Way's NSC in a field at about 3.5 \,pc projected distance from Sgr\,A*.
-The SFH is inferred from fitting theoretical LFs to the observed one.
-Using different stellar evolution models allows us to quantify model-dependent effects and to improve the robustness of the derived ages and metallicities \citep[see][]{Morales2025}.
-The increasing differences between models at ages $\leq$ 1 Gyr reflect the growing sensitivity of the KLF to model-dependent assumptions in evolved stellar phases, leading to systematic uncertainties in the inferred mass fractions.
+We presented a study of the SFH of the Milky Way's NSC in a field at a projected distance of about 3.5 \,pc from Sgr\,A*.
+The SFH was inferred from fitting theoretical LFs to the observed LFs.
+Using different stellar evolution models allowed us to quantify model-dependent effects and to improve the robustness of the derived ages and metallicities \citep[see][]{Morales2025}.
+The increasing differences between models at ages $\leq$ 1 Gyr reflect the growing sensitivity of the LF to the model-dependent assumptions in the evolved stellar phases, leading to systematic uncertainties in the inferred mass fractions.

-We find an old and metal-rich population with 75.6\% of the stellar mass having formed $>10$\,Gyr ago and a median metallicity of [M/H] $\approx$ 0.35.
-An intermediate-age population of 2-3\,Gyr, contributes $\sim21\%$ of the originally formed mass.
+We find an old, metal-rich population with 75.6\% of the stellar mass having formed $>10$\,Gyr ago and a median metallicity of [M/H] $\approx$ 0.35.
+An intermediate-age population of 2-3\,Gyr contributes $\sim21\%$ of the originally formed mass.
 Minor contributions are detected at $\sim400$\,Myr (0.9\%) and 20\,Myr (3.6\%).
-While most known young and intermediate age stars in the NSC are concentrated near Sgr~A* \citep[see, e.g.,][]{Genzel:2010fk,feldmeier2015kmos}, the detection of a small young component in our field suggests that recent star formation may not be strictly confined to the innermost region \citep[see also][]{Nishiyama:2016zr}.
+While most known young and intermediate age stars in the NSC are concentrated near Sgr~A* \citep[see e.g.][]{Genzel:2010fk,feldmeier2015kmos}, the detection of a small young component in our field suggests that recent star formation may not be strictly confined to the innermost region \citep[see also][]{Nishiyama:2016zr}.

-As concerns potential contamination of the studied NSC field by stars from the nuclear stellar disc, we believe that this is not a significant issue.
-The colour cut may have removed some of the contamination and in any case we do not expect more than $\sim$20\% of NSD stars in our field \citep[see Fig.\,5 in][]{Feldmeier-Krause:2025yx}.
-The inner nuclear disc has a prominent 1\,Gyr component in its SFH \citep{nogueraslara2020} that we do not find in the KLF analysed here.
+Regarding potential contamination of the studied NSC field by stars from the nuclear stellar disc, we consider this unlikely to be significant.
+The colour cut may have removed some contamination; in any case, we do not expect more than $\sim$20\% of NSD stars in our field \citep[see Fig.\,5 in][]{Feldmeier-Krause:2025yx}.
+The inner nuclear disc has a prominent 1\,Gyr component in its SFH \citep{nogueraslara2020}, which we do not find in the LF analysed here.